chrisdeaner/chrisdeaner.github.io/pages/lyrics.md

 This face on you
 Listless as you're wont to
 Choking on fumes
-The sun in an empty room.
+The sun in an empty room

 <h3 id="you-are-here-album">You are Here</h3>

 #### Ventriloquist

 I am riding in a car
-please don’t take me back there
+Please don’t take me back there
-don’t want the drive to end
+Don’t want the drive to end

 I am riding in a car
-please don’t take this exit
+Please don’t take this exit
-and please don’t drop me just yet
+And please don’t drop me just yet

-there’s a crash up ahead
+There’s a crash up ahead
-keep your eyes open
+Keep your eyes open
-gonna get in your head
+Gonna get in your head
-gonna get in yours
+Gonna get in yours
-these ventriloquists.
+These ventriloquists

 #### Surprise!